 Textbooks had to be rewritten.
 Members of the public were outraged.
 Our understanding of the solar system itself was forever changed on Aug.
 24, 2006, when researchers at the International Astronomical Union (IAU) voted to reclassify Pluto, changing its status from a planet to a dwarf planet — a relegation that was largely seen as a demotion and which continues to have reverberations to this day.

-Several years later, many still don't quite understand all the fuss, nor why Pluto was knocked from its planetary position.
-But the solar system's transformation from nine planets to eight was a long time in the making and helps encapsulate one of the greatest strengths of science — the ability to alter seemingly steadfast definitions in light of new evidence.
+All the same, as the Pluto debate took place almost 20 years ago, many still don't quite understand all the fuss, nor why Pluto was knocked from its planetary position.
+But the solar system's transformation from nine planets to eight (at least by the standard IAU definition) was a long time in the making and helps encapsulate one of the greatest strengths of science — the ability to alter seemingly steadfast definitions in light of new evidence.

 What is a planet, anyway?

-Pluto was found and classified as a planet in 1930, when astronomer Clyde Tombaugh of the Lowell Observatory compared photographic plates of the sky on separate nights and noticed a tiny dot that drifted back and forth against the backdrop of stars.
-Right away, the solar system's newest candidate was considered an oddball.
+Pluto was found and classified as a planet in 1930 (note the IAU was formed in 1919) when astronomer Clyde Tombaugh of the Lowell Observatory in Arizona compared photographic plates of the sky on separate nights and noticed a tiny dot that drifted back and forth against the backdrop of stars.
+Right away, the solar system's newest candidate was considered an oddball, however.
 Its orbit is so eccentric, or far from circular, that it actually gets closer to the sun than Neptune for 20 of its 248-years-long trip.
+It also is tilted to the ecliptic, which is the plane upon which the other solar system planets orbit.

-In 1992, scientists discovered the first Kuiper Belt object, 1992 QB1, a tiny body orbiting out in Pluto's vicinity.
+In 1992, scientists discovered the first Kuiper Belt object, 1992 QB1, a tiny body orbiting out in Pluto's vicinity and beyond the orbit of Neptune.
 Many more such objects were soon uncovered, revealing a belt of small, frozen worlds similar to the asteroid belt between Mars and Jupiter.
-Pluto remained the king of this region, but in July 2005, astronomers found the distant body Eris, which at first was thought to be even larger than Pluto.
+Pluto remained the king of this region, but in July 2005, astronomers found the distant body Eris, which at first was thought to be even larger than Pluto.(opens in new tab)

 Researchers had to ask themselves these questions: If Pluto was a planet, then did that mean Eris was one as well?
-What about all those other icy objects out in the Kuiper belt?
+What about all those other icy objects out in the Kuiper belt, or the littler objects in the asteroid belt?
 Where exactly was the cut-off line for classifying a body as a planet?
 A word that had seemed straightforward and simple was suddenly shown to be oddly slippery.

-Intense debate followed, with many new proposals for the definition of planet being offered.
+An intense debate followed, with many new proposals for the definition of a planet being offered.

 "Every time we think some of us are reaching a consensus, then somebody says something to show very clearly that we're not," Brian Marsden, a member of the IAU Executive Committee in charge of coming up with a new meaning for the word planet, told Space.com in 2005.